 5 Reasons why working in Germany is better than in the US

 This post contains affiliate links.
 It means that if you click on the links and make a purchase, we will receive a small commission at no additional cost to you.
 This allows our blog to continue providing you with free information.
 We only include links and products that we truly believe in.
 You can read the full disclosure here.

 I am originally from Hong Kong.
-I moved to Germany for my master studies 9 years ago and stay there until now.
-I was sent as an expat to US for one year.
-So I know very well how it is like working in US vs Germany.
+I moved to Germany for my master’s studies 12 years ago and stay there until now.
+I was sent as an expat to the US for one year.
+So I know very well how it is like working in Germany vs in the US.
 And I can be very objective since I am not from either of these countries!

 Here are the reasons:

 (1) Germany has more vacation days

 On average, a German employee is entitled to 30 days of vacation in a year.
 This is on top of the public holiday in Germany.
 This is really a lot of time off!

 In the US, or back in my home city Hongkong, the average would be around 10–15 days a year.
 Sure it can increase when you work longer in the company. (maybe until 2x days in a year).
 Still, Germany is much better in terms of vacation days.

 (2) Germany has a better work-life balance

 This has to do with their culture.
 In the US, it is very competitive and very capitalist.
 Basically, very workaholic.
 People try to do as much as they can.
 They can work long hours.
 They can be working during their vacation or other non-office hours.
 And it is normal.